 The envelope to this card, however bore handwriting uncannily familiar to another envelope and card apparently sent to Mrs Irene Preston of Lincoln Montana, by Theodore Kaczynski in 1990, a friend of long standing, wishing her a happy Christmas and new year.
 This story was fielded by the US News and World Report in 1997.

-The Eureka Card, if from Zodiac, would be the first time he failed to add any text to his correspondence.
+The 'Eureka' card, if from Zodiac Killer, would be the first time he failed to add any text to his correspondence, besides the envelope.
 The photocopying of the two keys however is curious, in that he could have sent a photograph or a drawing, but chose this form of contact.
-The photocopy suggests inversion, reversal or a negative as the overriding message in accompaniment to the two US postal keys, but so far no credible reasoning for this communication has come to light.
+The photocopied image suggests inversion, reversal, or a negative as the overriding message in accompaniment to the two US postal keys, however, no definitive reason or meaning to this communication has been uncovered since the time it was discovered about a decade ago.
 But one would assume an underlying message exists regarding this card.

 The 'Little List' letter mailed to the San Francisco Chronicle on July 26th 1970, heavily featured the Gilbert and Sullivan stage play, The Mikado.

-One section loosely quotes 'a more humane Mikado', this is followed by the more extensive paraphrasing of Act 1 Part 5a, 'As some day it may happen'.
+One section loosely quotes 'a more humane Mikado', and is followed by the more extensive paraphrasing of Act 1 Part 5a, 'As some day it may happen'.

-The curious thing, is that the Zodiac Killer's version of the Little List mimics closer to the Groucho Marx version in the Bell Telephone Hour (1960), than the original Gilbert and Sullivan play.
-This, along with the Halloween Card connection provides our only credible links to the Zodiac Killer during the 1970's.
+The curious thing, is that the Zodiac Killer's version of the Little List mimics the Groucho Marx version in the Bell Telephone Hour (1960), rather than the original Gilbert and Sullivan play.

 Extra reading on the 'Eureka' card.

-But could any of the articles, Spinelli wrote in the run up to this correspondence have ignited something within the Zodiac to generate such a response.
+But could any of the articles written by Marc H Spinelli in the run up to this correspondence, have ignited something within the Zodiac to generate such a response.

-A great article at Zodiac Revisited, details ten columns that went to print at the San Francisco Chronicle in the run up to this letter being mailed, starting from June 25th 1974.
+A great article at Zodiac Revisited, details ten columns that went to print at the San Francisco Chronicle in the run up to this letter being mailed, starting from June 25th 1974 and finishing on July 8th 1974.
 Visit http://zodiacrevisited.com/ten-days-of-count-marco/ to review all ten columns.

 Lloyd Cunningham, a former documents examiner, first became embroiled in the Zodiac case while a police officer at the time of the Presidio Heights murder of taxi driver Paul Stine, when countless officers flooded the area in the aftermath.

-But he alludes to one stark fact, that the Paul Stine letter with the mailed bloodstained piece of shirt, is in reality, the only confirmed Zodiac letter to have definitely been mailed by the killer.
+But he alluded to one stark reality.
+That the Paul Stine letter with the mailed bloodstained piece of shirt, is the only confirmed Zodiac letter to have definitely been mailed by the killer.

 1966 October 30th-The Cheri Jo Bates Murder